 Strawberry Cheesecake Pie Details

 - Texture: By closely following this recipe, you’ll be rewarded with a slice of ultra smooth and creamy pie that’s reminiscent of mousse.
+It’s much lighter than a classic cheesecake or cheesecake pie.
 The filling’s light texture contrasts beautifully with the crisp crunch of the pretzel graham cracker crust and juicy sugared strawberries on top.
 The best bites are those with extra crust AND sliced strawberries!

 - Ease: No bake cheesecake is A LOT easier than traditional baked cheesecake.
 Without eggs and baking, there’s really no room for huge error.
 For example, you can’t over-bake the filling and you don’t have to mess with a cheesecake water bath either.
 We’re essentially cutting every single complicated step and I know that’s music to your ears when it comes to from-scratch desserts!